shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 2. Prevents Unintentional Copyright Infringement by the Licensor: If a license terminates immediately and automatically at the moment a licensee commits a violation, a problem arises when the licensor has already reused the grant-backed derivative work (e.g., by publishing a reaction-to-the-reaction video).
 Specifically, (1) once the licensee's license terminates, their derivative work becomes an unlicensed work, and (2) the associated grant-back may become legally invalid.
 If a licensee's violation is discovered after the licensor has already reused the grant-backed derivative work, the licensor could, before they know it, fall into a situation where the video they published on their own channel is infringing the licensee's copyright.

-    The VOD Reaction License is designed so that the licensor can specify whether and when to terminate the license, and the grant-back survives even if the license is terminated retroactively.
+    The VOD Reaction License is designed so that the licensor can specify whether and when to terminate the license, and the grant-back survives even if the license is terminated retroactively (this is now explicitly guaranteed by Clause 8.f).
 This prevents a situation where content the licensor published based on the grant-back unintentionally becomes copyright infringement.
 This is an extremely important safeguard that allows the licensor to engage with community creations and use them in their own content creation with peace of mind.

 With these two benefits, you gain significant leverage and clarity, allowing you to manage your community and enforce your terms with confidence.